Move Up Guidelines

 Youth Classes:

-The competitors in the following classes must meet the posted arrow speed limit and exhibit proper bow control while drawing their bow.
+The competitors in the following classes must meet the posted arrow speed limit and proper bow control while drawing their bow.

 Class Stake Color Max Yrds Speed Limit